-For every mode except for VP and DT, the fuel and lubricant cost must be directly recorded and reported.
+For every mode except for VP and every type of service except for TX, the fuel and lubricant cost must be directly recorded and reported.
 Vanpool providers should record and report the fuel and lubricant cost if possible.
-Otherwise they should estimate using the suggested procedure described in the "Asset Inventory Data Requirements" chapter of this manual.
-Fuel and lubricant costs are not used by DT.
+Otherwise, they should estimate using the suggested procedure described in the "Asset Inventory Data Requirements" chapter of this manual.
+Fuel and lubricant costs are not used by TX.